Current Conditions - Eastern Sierra area

 Gondola operating (winds permitting) for scenic rides to top of mountain

 **Reds Meadow Road OPEN!!
-Visitors must use Shuttle bus to get down into the valley.
+Shutle buses stopped, cars allowed if construction permits.
 I think bicycles still allowed?
-Reds meadow pack station and caf open.
+Reds meadow pack station and café open.
 Rainbow Falls awesome!!!!
-Minaret falls huge.
-DevilŐs Postpile OPEN, but not the campground.
-Buggy!!
+Minaret falls pretty.
+Devil’s Postpile OPEN, but not the campground.
+Going to be construction on the road to widen it a bit.

 Agnew Meadow CG not open either.
 If hiking to lakes, park at Minaret Summit or take shuttle down.